psychopy/psychopy/docs/source/coder/index.rst

 You can learn to use the scripting interface to |PsychoPy| in several ways, and you should probably follow a combination of them:

 - Check the content of our `PsychoPy workshops <https://workshops.psychopy.org/3days/index.html>`_ (we currently focus on coding concepts on day 3).
-- :ref:`concepts`: some of the logic of |PsychoPy| scripting
+- :ref:`coder_concepts`: some of the logic of |PsychoPy| scripting
-- :ref:`tutorials`:  walk you through the development of some semi-complete experiments
+- :ref:`coder_tutorials`:  walk you through the development of some semi-complete experiments
 - demos: in the demos menu of Coder view.
 - use the :ref:`builder` to :ref:`compile a script <compileScript>` and see how it works (you can actually compile to Python or Javascript to learn a bit of both!).
 This is also useful for understanding the :ref:`code`, you can write a snippet in a code component in builder and compile to see where it is written in the script (but remember exporting to coder is a one way street, you can't make edits in coder and hope that is reflected back in the builder experiment).